This is what the Hub, Tory Boy and I were doing today in 1994, one of the best days of our lives:

 We were living in Alberton in the Transvaal at the time.
 We got up early to be at the polling station for seven, when it opened.
 We didn’t want to be stuck in queues all day long.
-The government had declared a national holiday so that everyone could vote, and it seemed like everyone intended to do just that.
-Whole families turned out to vote.
-We had four-year old Tory Boy with us.
+The government had declared a national holiday so that everyone could vote, and it seemed like everyone intended to.

 We were first in the queue, but only just.
 Not that it did us any good: we were still first in the queue come four o’clock in the afternoon.
 There were no ballot papers at the polling station.
 The election officials popped out periodically to tell us that they were on the way – in a helicopter now – would be here any minute.
 None ever showed up, except on auction sites in the last few years.

-In spite of this, and in spite of the news of bombs going off at Jan Smuts Airport, the mood of the crowd was joyous.
-There was a lot of singing and a lot of braaing [barbecuing]: those who came later and knew about the long wait brought their skottels [portable gas barbecue] and fold-up deck chairs.
-The Hub went home to make us some sandwiches and drinks.
-We needed them.
+In spite of this, and in spite of the news of bombs going off at the airport, the mood of the crowd was, well, joyous.
+There was a lot of singing and a lot of braaing (barbecuing): those who came later and knew about the long wait brought their skottels (a portable gas barbecue) and fold-up deck chairs.
+The Hub went home to make us some sandwiches and drinks, but I wish we had braaied instead.

 We chatted to everyone around us.
 There was a tearful old man who had never believed that he would ever get the chance to cast his vote.
-There were Afrikaaners, resigned to the inevitable and taking it gracefully; and many more who welcomed it.
-I suppose those with strong opposition to the change were elsewhere, protesting.
+There were Afrikaaners, resigned to the inevitable and taking it gracefully; and many who welcomed it.
+I suppose those with strong opposition to the change were at home, planning protests.
 People of every race, tribe, ethnicity, colour and political persuasion stood in that queue and waited with great patience for the ballot papers that never arrived.